COSTA RICA IMMIGRATION & MOVING EXPERTS

 22.)
 Q. When we come to Costa Rica, are we allowed to drive?

 23.)
-Q. Why is my former countries drivers license no longer considered valid?
+Q. Why is my former home country's drivers license no longer considered valid when I have my legal residency?

 24.)
 Q. When I get my legal status, can I continue to drive on my